NehaP1706/LAB12/README.md

 7. fixed url (http to https) in news.js
 8. made the main.py accept it as a fastapi application
 9. made post to delete and application/html to application/json in items.js - ananya
+10. fixed users.py: made the post to get and fixed the delete route too